nmerriam/embeddedanswers/_posts/2025-06-02-easyrealtime.md

 some guesswork must be done by the developers.
 The result is that time-outs get longer and longer, to try to avoid false positives when the system was only running a bit slowly, and not actually failing.
-And then the system takes a very long time to detect and respond to actual failure.
+And then the system takes a long time to detect and respond to _actual_ failure.

 ## Debugging